mattr21/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?

+  To store information about a client so they don't have to login each time to access protected pages.

-1. What does bcrypt do to help us store passwords in a secure manner.
+2. What does bcrypt do to help us store passwords in a secure manner.

+  It hashes our passwords multiple times.

-1. What does bcrypt do to slow down attackers?
+3. What does bcrypt do to slow down attackers?

+  Attackers would have to have the hash, the algorithm, and how many times it was hashed.

-1. What are the three parts of the JSON Web Token?
+4. What are the three parts of the JSON Web Token?

+  Header - contains the algorith and token type Payload - contains permissions for the user and any other data we'd want to store in the token Signature - combines header, payload, and a secret that makes sure the client holding it is the one the db expects

 ## Project Set Up